SOUVIK4075/Saheli_periodic/README.md

 yarn start
 ```

-Open in Browser:
-Navigate to http://localhost:3000 in your browser to view the app.

 ### **📄 Usage**
 Period Tracker: Input your last menstrual period, and the tracker will predict your next cycle.
 Download your personalized calendar for offline use.